Our Genealogical Helper for Natural Bridge ...

 | See our Census Page for Natural Bridge for more information.|

 |Both the GNIS and FIPS databases contain entries for Natural Bridge.|

 | See our Misc Page for Natural Bridge for more information.|

 Unfortunately, we don't know of a website for Natural Bridge.
 If you can help, please contact us through our Feedback Page.

 The official website for State of Alabama: www.alabama.gov/

 If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Natural Bridge.
-Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Natural Bridge
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Natural Bridge

 Our distance measurements begin at a specific point in Natural Bridge.
 The point that we are using is located at these GPS coordinates - Latitude: 34.0903, Longitude: -87.6012 [Map].
 In this case, the coordinates for Natural Bridge have been provided by the Geographic Names Information System (GNIS).

 |<2>||We use the term 'Historic' broadly and it generally means that the community no longer exists.
 However, it can also mean that the community might still exist, but was significantly larger or had a more 'official' existence in the past than it does now.
 Unfortunately our sources of data have proven to be unreliable.
 If you can provide us with more specific information about Natural Bridge, please let us know so that we can improve our accuracy.|